mkarthick19/Agoda-Compression/README.md

 We can realize the benefit of level 2 compression with more number of input files that consists of several large and small files.

-To perform level 2 compressions, we sort the output of level 1 files based on file sizes and then group the chunks.
+To perform level 2 compressions, we sort the output of level 1 files based on file sizes and then group the files.
 The files can present in different directories and at different depth, however our algorithm chooses files wisely and perform level 2 compression and generate the minimum number of files.

 # Decompression: